-Even Christians can behave badly.
-And the Bible acknowledges that a believer can walk away from Jesus all together.
+Even Christians can behave badly, or even walk away from Jesus all together.
 To treat God with this kind of contempt is a terrible act of defiance.
-In the fourth of five warnings in the book of Hebrews, the author tells us about the dangers of willful sin and the consequences we can expect.
-We must diligently seek to draw near to God to prevent our turning away.
+In the fourth warning in Hebrews, the author tells us about the dangers and consequences of willful sin.

 Salvation is guaranteed the moment one believes Jesus for it.
 But becoming a Christian never guarantees that we’ll live like one.
 Spiritual maturity is not automatic.
 It requires diligent engagement with Jesus if we hope to change and grow.

 Even Christians can be people of unbelief.
-Given tempting circumstances, we might cave under pressure and cease to follow God wholeheartedly.
+Given tempting circumstances, we might cease to follow God wholeheartedly.
+Our salvation is secure.
+But in this second of five warnings in Hebrews, we discover that unbelief can sabotage the future inheritance that could be ours.

 Like other people, there’s a chance you have entertained thoughts about returning to an easier, more comfortable way of life—one that pushes God aside.
 When the pressure is on, even Christians can become disillusioned with following Jesus.